hellowac/mapnik-wiki-zh-cn/UbuntuInstallation.md

 Ubuntu 12.04 Precise ships with 2 different boost versions: 1.46 and 1.48.
 Make sure you install the correct version.

 Note: You can see the boost version offered by your distro with the below command.
-And if you are using the above PPA then its version should show up as a candidate for installation:

 ```sh
 apt-cache policy libboost-dev